Achievement & Best Paper Awards

 1. The degree to which the research addresses a phenomenon that is of significance to the field of I-O psychology.

-5. The degree to which the research yields information that is both practically and theoretically relevant and important.
+5. The extent to which the research yields information that is both scientifically and practically relevant.

 Administrative Procedures

-2. The Awards Committee will make a recommendation to the Executive Board of SIOP about the award-winning dissertation and, if appropriate, up to two dissertations deserving honorable mention status.
+2. The Awards Subcommittee will make a recommendation to the Executive Board of SIOP about the award-winning dissertation.
 If appropriate, an honorable mention may be recommended for this award.
 The honorable mention recipient will receive a certificate.

-3. The Executive Board may either endorse or reject the recommendations of the Awards Committee but may not substitute recommendations of its own.
+3. The Executive Board may either endorse or reject the recommendations of the Awards Subcommittee but may not substitute recommendations of its own.

-4. In the absence of a dissertation that is deemed deserving of the award by both the Awards Committee and Executive Board, the award may be withheld.
+4. In the absence of a dissertation that is deemed deserving of the award by both the Awards Subcommittee and Executive Board, the award may be withheld.

 William A. Owens Scholarly Achievement Award